sniyaz/csci-110-su24/about.md

 5. Socializing with other students on the class Discord (yes, actually).
 6. **Helping out** your fellow students!!!
 This will boost your EPA **the most**: for example by answering questions on the Canvas Q&A board for other students who are stuck.

-## Exam Policy [TODO]
+## Exam Policy

-TODO
+During the Midterm Exam(s) and the Final Exam(s) for this course, I will **require** you to have your camera on (as I will be proctoring you over Zoom).
+Please make sure you have access to a webcam for the exam dates.
+In general, I prefer that you have your camera on in class, but I _will_ **require** it during exams.

+Note that the exams in this course will be open notes, open book, open internet, open Python interpreter, **open everything**.
+I'm not stupid enough to think that I can stop you from using these during exams: all of you are probably more tech-savy than I am.
+So I'll just design the exams with this in mind 😊

+In general, the exams aren't worth that much of your grade.
+I personally dislike exams (just as part of my teaching philosophy), and don't think they make much sense in an online class or introductory CS classes in general.
+But Mt.
+SAC forces me to give them, so here we are.

-When it comes to exams, you usually need to let me know **72 hours** in advance if you need a make-up exam.
+**Missing an Exam:**: You usually need to let me know **72 hours** in advance if you need a make-up exam.
 I understand that life happens: if something unexpected happens that causes you to miss an exam, you need to let me know within **24 hours** for me to handle it somehow.

 **Golden Rule:** If weird stuff happens and you aren't sure what to do, send me an email.
 I understand that we are all human beings with a lot going on, and I don't want this class to make your life miserable.